pollfish/unity-plugin-pollfish/README.md

 ![alt tag](https://storage.googleapis.com/pollfish-images/rewarded.gif)

-In sample project you can see both standard and rewarded integration from Pollfish in case you want to use Pollfish for rewarding users with some sort of virtual currency.
+In sample project you can see both Standard, Rewarded Survey and Offerwall integration from Pollfish.
 In general, we suggest that you follow this tutorial in order to understand better the integration steps you have to follow in order to properly integrate Pollfish in your project.